Altermagnetic Flatband-Driven Fermi Surface Geometry for Giant Tunneling Magnetoresistance: Introduction

 In particular, $\mathrm{KV_2Se_2O}$ exhibits only four spin-degenerate, nodal-like overlaps at the Fermi level, yielding an intrinsic TMR as high as $4.3\times10^3\%$ with a vacuum barrier.
-With an optimized insulating barrier, the TMR can be further increased to $9.1\times10^4\%$, exceeding the theoretical value of conventional $\mathrm{Fe|MgO|Fe}$ MTJs ($\sim3700\%$) by an order of magnitude \cite{yuasa2004giant, parkin2004giant}.
+With an appropriate insulating barrier, the TMR can be further increased to $1.1\times10^6\%$, exceeding the theoretical value of conventional $\mathrm{Fe|MgO|Fe}$ MTJs ($\sim3700\%$) by three orders of magnitude \cite{yuasa2004giant, parkin2004giant}.
 In contrast, when transport is oriented along a crystallographic direction with larger opposite-spin overlap, the TMR of the $\mathrm{KV_2Se_2O}$ AMTJ drops substantially to $3.3\times10^3\%$.
 These findings underscore the central role of Fermi surface engineering, particularly through altermagnetic flatband design and crystallographic orientation control, in achieving high-TMR AMTJs.
-This work not only reveals $\mathrm{KV_2Se_2O}$ as a compelling candidate for AMTJs, but also provides a blueprint for high-performance altermagnetic spintronic architectures, uniquely enabled by the spin-contrasting flatband Fermi-surface geometry of quasi-layered altermagnets.
+This work not only reveals $\mathrm{KV_2Se_2O}$ as a compelling candidate for AMTJs, but also provides a blueprint for high-performance altermagnetic spintronic architectures, uniquely enabled by the spin-contrasting flatband Fermi surface geometry of quasi-layered altermagnets.